-Special protective equipment and precautions for fire-fighters Fire Fighting Fire/Explosion Hazard Non combustible.
+Special protective equipment and precautions for fire-fighters opoolal protocure equipm on and procedure to the figure of Fire Fighting Fire/Explosion Hazard Non combustible.
 Not considered to be a significant fire risk.
 Acids may react with metals to produce hydrogen, a highly flammable and explosive gas.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
 May emit corrosive, poisonous fumes.
 May emit acrid smoke.